NETWAYS/foreman-training/provisioning/02_configuration.md

  * Prepare the installation of Debian using PXE
 * Steps:
  * Change the Installation media "Debian mirror" to the local repo (if provided)
- * Create the Operating system "Debian" with Major version "11", Description "Debian bullseye", Family "Debian", Release name "bullseye"
+ * Create the Operating system "Debian" with Major version "12", Description "Debian bookworm", Family "Debian", Release name "bookworm"
  * Associate the PXELinux template "Preseed default PXELinux" with Debian
  * Associate the Provision template "Preseed default" with Debian
  * Associate the finish template "Preseed default finish" with Debian